cornucopia-rs/cornucopia/docs/src/configuration.md

 my_custom_types = { path = "../types" }
 ```

 This gives you complete control over the generated Cargo.toml.
-Clorinde will automatically merge your configuration with the required PostgreSQL dependencies based on the types found in your SQL queries.
+Cornucopia will automatically merge your configuration with the required PostgreSQL dependencies based on the types found in your SQL queries.

 ### Dependency merging
-Clorinde automatically adds dependencies based on your PostgreSQL schema:
+Cornucopia automatically adds dependencies based on your PostgreSQL schema:
 - Core dependencies: `postgres-types`, `postgres-protocol`, `postgres`
 - Type-specific dependencies: `chrono`, `uuid`, `serde_json`, etc. (based on column types)
 - Async dependencies: `tokio-postgres`, `futures`, `deadpool-postgres` (when async enabled)